Skip to main content

 Informational Components

-These components adds additional information about an entity, whether a client or not.
+These components add additional information about an entity, whether a client or not.

 • IDComp